DD2480-group16/lab2CI_Server/README.md

 We first checkout this repository: change, This is just a change to test the server testest another test
 ```
 git clone https://github.com/monperrus/smallest-java-ci
-cd smallest-java-ci changed a little for a test test again
+cd smallest-java-ci changed a little for a test test again test
 ```

 We then download the required dependencies: